-Itemization: You must enter non-monetary (in-kind) contributions of goods, services, or other things of value that exceed \$90 from one person, and any non-monetary contribution made electronically, during a reporting period on this schedule.
-If you accepted two or more non-monetary contributions from the same person, the total of which exceeds \$90, enter each contribution separately.
-Although you are not required to do so, you may also report contributions from one person that do not exceed \$90 in the period on this schedule.
-If you do not itemize contributions of \$90 and less on this schedule, you must total all such contributions and report them on the Cover Sheet, page 2, section 17, line 1.
+Itemization: You must enter non-monetary (in-kind) contributions of goods, services, or other things of value that exceed \$110 from one person, and any non-monetary contribution made electronically, during the reporting period on this schedule.
+If you accepted two or more non-monetary contributions from the same person, the total of which exceeds \$110, enter each contribution separately.
+Although you are not required to do so, you may also report contributions from one person that do not exceed \$110 in the period on this schedule.
+If you do not itemize contributions of \$110 and less on this schedule, you must total all such contributions and report them on the Cover Sheet, page 2, section 17, line 1.

 - 1. TOTAL PAGES SCHEDULE A2: After you have completed Schedule A2, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter your full name. - 3.
 FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-TOTAL OF UNITEMIZED IN-KIND POLITICAL CONTRIBUTIONS: Enter the total amount of in-kind political contributions of \$90 or less that you accepted during the period covered that are not itemized on this schedule.
-If you choose to itemize an in-kind contribution of \$90 or less on this schedule, do not include it in this total.
+TOTAL OF UNITEMIZED IN-KIND POLITICAL CONTRIBUTIONS: Enter the total amount of in-kind political contributions of \$110 or less that you accepted during the period covered that are not itemized on this schedule.
+If you choose to itemize an in-kind contribution of \$110 or less on this schedule, do not include it in this total.
 All contributions made electronically must be itemized. - 5.
 DATE: See instructions for Schedule A1, section 4. - 6.
 FULL NAME OF CONTRIBUTOR: See instructions for Schedule A1, section 5. - "Out-of-State PAC" box: See instructions for Schedule A1, section 5. - 7.
 CONTRIBUTOR ADDRESS: Enter the complete address of the contributor. - 8.
 AMOUNT OF CONTRIBUTION: Enter the fair market value of the in-kind contribution.

-9. IN-KIND CONTRIBUTION DESCRIPTION: Enter a description of the contribution.
-The description should be sufficiently detailed to allow a person reviewing your report to understand what was contributed.

-"Travel Outside of Texas" box: If the contribution was for travel outside of Texas, please check the box and report this information on Schedule T.

-- 10. PRINCIPAL OCCUPATION OR JOB TITLE: See instructions for Schedule A1, section 8. - 11.
+- 9. IN-KIND CONTRIBUTION DESCRIPTION: Enter a description of the contribution.
+The description should be sufficiently detailed to allow a person reviewing your report to understand what was contributed. - "Check if Travel Outside of Texas" box: Check this box if the expenditure was for travel outside of Texas.
+The description of a political expenditure for travel outside of Texas must include detailed information.
+Report this information on Schedule T. - 10.
+PRINCIPAL OCCUPATION OR JOB TITLE: See instructions for Schedule A1, section 8. - 11.
 EMPLOYER: See instructions for Schedule A1, section 9.

 Sections 12-16 pertain to judicial candidates and officeholders only.
 Do not complete these sections.
-If you are a judicial candidate or officeholder, please use form JC/OH and the corresponding instructions.
+If you are a judicial candidate or officeholder, use form JC/OH and the corresponding instructions.